Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 ## The Architecture Advantage

-SoloDB's foundation is fundamentally different and better.
-By building on SQLite's JSONB support, we get:
+SoloDB's foundation takes a different approach by building directly on SQLite's capabilities.
+And from them we get:

 1. **Battle-tested reliability**: Used in everything from browsers to spacecraft, SQLite is the most battle-tested database in existence.
 2. **Proper transactions**: Full ACID compliance with SQLite's proven transaction system